Kevin-Illu/menu-resolver/README.md

 **Behavior:**
 - If the item has children, the current level updates to show those children.
+- If the item is a leaf node (no children), the navigation state remains unchanged.
 - Returns an object containing the selected node's `id` and `resolve` function (if defined).

 **Throws:**